The-OpenROAD-Project/bazel-orfs/README.md

     -rwxr-xr-x 1 oyvind oyvind    65609 Aug 15 07:05 yosys-filterlib
     -rwxr-xr-x 1 oyvind oyvind    73845 Aug  7 23:11 yosys-smtbmc
     -rwxr-xr-x 1 oyvind oyvind    17377 Aug  7 23:11 yosys-witness

+### `make issue` floorplan example

+To create and test a `make issue` archive for floorplan:

+    bazel run lb_32x128_floorplan_deps `pwd`/build
+    build/make ISSUE_TAG=test floorplan_issue

+This results in `build/floorplan_test.tar.gz`, which can be run provided there `openroad` application is in the path.

+A local ORFS installation can be used by running `source env.sh`.

+Alternatively, the ORFS installation used with Bazel, can be used by using `make bash` to set up the environment of the ORFS extracted into the Bazel build environment:

+    build/make bash
+    export PATH=$PATH:$(realpath $(dirname $(readlink -f $OPENROAD_EXE)))
+    tar --strip-components=1 -xzf ../floorplan_test.tar.gz
+    ./run-me-lb_32x128-asap7-base.sh